Artisan Bread (VIDEO)

 2 teaspoons corn meal

-• Remove from the Dutch oven and allow time to cool before slicing.
+• Remove from the Dutch oven and allow time to cool on a rack before slicing.

 Notes